top of page

 Abortion

 One possible alternative, even though it may become unpopular, is that the nation may need to consider a forced adoption policy to handle the situation.
-Around 100,000 adoptions occur normally in the U.S. annually, which is only one tenth the number that will be raised with the artificial womb technology.
-So, a forced condition may be necessary for the nation to impose upon its population (much like a military draft).
+Around 100,000 adoptions occur in the U.S. annually, which is only one tenth the number that will be raised with the upcoming artificial womb technology.
+So, nations may need to employ a forced adoption policy upon their population to raise the newborn children (much like a military draft).

-There are approximately sixty million married couples in America, less in the ideal age group of 20-50 yrs, that may adequately raise the newborn child into adulthood.
-That would result in roughly a 1-in-50 chance of being forced to raise another child for married couples every year.
-Those not selected, whether married or not, would be forced to pay for child support because it wouldn't be fair to impose upon couples to raise someone else's child who may not have the finances available to do so.
+Those not selected, whether married or not, would be forced to pay for child support every year because it wouldn't be fair to impose upon couples to raise someone else's child who may not have the finances available to do so.
+Financial support will be mandatory for those not selected to raise the newborn children.

-So, in the near future, nations will need to decide whether to allow abortions, forcibly sterilize the population during adolescence (e.g., tubal ligation), or use artificial wombs with a forced adoption/child support policy.
+So, in the near future, people will either be raising someone else's child, or they're paying child support.
+Nations will need to decide whether to allow abortions, forcibly sterilize the population during adolescence (e.g., tubal ligation), or use artificial wombs with a forced adoption/child support policy.

 Overpopulation

-The international community should consider overpopulation as a human rights violation since the quality of life is diminished to a certain degree.
+The international community needs to consider overpopulation as a human rights violation since the quality of life is diminished by a certain degree.
 Because of this, the United Nations should impose a more restrictive policy towards nations that fail to address their overpopulation issue.

-Firstly, the global community will need to adopt a universally accepted means of measuring a nation's population that considers factors such as: (1) population growth rate and variance, (2) economic stability, (3) quality of life, (4) agriculture production, (5) geographical space, (6) death rate, (7) environmental waste/pollution, among others.
+The global community will need to adopt a universally accepted means of measuring a nation's population level that considers factors such as: (1) population growth rate and variance, (2) economic stability, (3) quality of life, (4) agriculture production, (5) geographical space, (6) death rate, (7) environmental impact (waste/pollution), among other factors.

 bottom of page